Vampire: The Masquerade - Bloodlines 2: Everything we know

 When is Bloodlines 2's release date?

-Bloodlines 2 is now scheduled to release in 2024.
+Bloodlines 2 is now scheduled to release in fall 2024.
 The sequel has had a long, fraught, and confusing development history, originally scheduled for March 2020 before being pushed back to an unspecified time later that year.
 It eventually delayed into 2021, and then again delayed out of 2021, leaving its status a mystery—we weren't even sure which studio was handling its development.

 In 2022, Fredrik Wester, CEO at Bloodlines 2's publisher Paradox Interactive, tweeted that "the game is in good hands."
 In June 2023, we learned that there would be a big September announcement about Bloodlines 2, and the prophecy held true: In September 2023, we finally learned that The Chinese Room has been handling Bloodlines 2 development, with its release now set for 2024.